Maleveray History, Family Crest & Coats of Arms

 Maleveray Spelling Variations

+Before the advent of the printing press and the first dictionaries, the English language was not standardized.
+Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Maleveray family name include Mauleverer, Malouverer, Maleverer, Malleverer and many more.

-Early Notables of the Maleveray family (pre 1700)
+Early Notables of the Maleveray family

 Another 42 words (3 lines of text) are included under the topic Early Maleveray Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Maleveray family to the New World and Oceana
+Migration of the Maleveray family

 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Maleveray family to immigrate North America: Jonathon Mauleverer who landed in North America in 1700.